buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 have no such requirement.
 Hence, Rule 5.5 is only applicable to implementations that track this information.
 ~~~~~~~~~~

-# Smoldering ideas

-fixes without a global precedence for ULAs:
-set PIO with L=0 and A=0 (exactly as recommended in RFC 8028, but for other reasons).
-If a host sees such a PIO for a ULA prefix, it could serve as a signal that the prefix is to be given a suitable precedence, even though it is not on-link and not used for SLAAC.

-Insert the /48 for any directly connected /64, utilize some RIO/PIO L=0/A=0 extension that adds additional non-direct /48.

 # References {#refstyle}